prettier/eslint-config-prettier/README.md

 var foo = a + (b * c);
 ```

-However, prettier removes many “unnecessary” parentheses, turning it back to:
+However, Prettier removes many “unnecessary” parentheses, turning it back to:

 ```js
 var foo = a + b * c;
 ```

-If you want to use this rule with prettier, you need to split the expression
+If you want to use this rule with Prettier, you need to split the expression
 into another variable:

 ```js